-While dYdX continues to improve on their existing feature sets, it should come as no surprise that this is only the beginning for the protocol.
-While there are currently only 3 different assets supported on the platform (2 of which are stablecoins), it’s likely that the platform will soon start supporting more volatile Ethereum-based assets for sophisticated traders to take advantage of.
+While dYdX continues to improve on its existing feature sets, it should come as no surprise that this is only the beginning of the protocol.
+While there are currently only 3 different assets on the platform (2 of which are stablecoins), it’s likely that the platform will soon expand its supported assets in the near future.

-In the meantime, dYdX offers a unique alternative to lending via Compound or Nuo specifically for the actions that can be taken beyond lending and borrowing.
-As highlighted in the margin trading section, dYdX currently offers a one-stop shop for earning interest on leveraged positions all in a trustless fashion.
+In the meantime, dYdX offers a unique alternative to lending via Compound specifically for the actions that can be taken beyond lending and borrowing.
+As highlighted in the margin trading section, dYdX currently offers a one-stop-shop for earning interest on leveraged positions all in a trustless fashion.

 Over the coming months, we’re eager to see how the existing interest rates align with the values of other competitors.
 For now, be sure to stay up to date with all the latest updates from the blog via their official blog here.